MAIF/otoroshi/manual/src/main/paradox/quickstart.md

 If you want to know more about Otoroshi, you should continue reading the documentation starting with @ref:[how to get Otoroshi](./getotoroshi/index.md)

-## I don't have JDK 8 on my machin but I have Docker
+## I don't have JDK 8 on my machine but I have Docker :)

 If you want to use Docker, just follow these instructions